 Limits (Maximum Resources)

-Limits are the maximum resource that can be utilized by a container.
-If the container exceeds this quota, it is forcefully killed with a status OOMKilled.
-The resources mentioned in limits are not guaranteed to be available to the container, it may or may not be fulfilled depending upon resource allocation situation on the node.
+Limits are the maximum resources that can be utilized by a container.
+If the container exceeds this quota, it is forcefully killed with a status of OOMKilled.
+The resources mentioned in limits are not guaranteed to be available to the container; it may or may not be fulfilled depending on the resource allocation situation on the node.

 apiVersion: apps/v1